pysathq/pysat/README.rst

 MUS/MCS extractor/enumerator, or any tool solving an application problem with the (potentially multiple) use of a SAT oracle.

-Currently, the following SAT solvers are supported:
+Currently, the following SAT solvers are supported (currently, for Minisat-based solvers only *core* versions are integrated):

 -  Glucose (`3.0 <http://www.labri.fr/perso/lsimon/glucose/>`__)
 -  Glucose (`4.1 <http://www.labri.fr/perso/lsimon/glucose/>`__)